• Home

 • Accident/incident free – A clean driving record.

 • Driving experience – Companies often demand more experienced truck drivers with 5+ years successful CDL experience with no incidents on their driving record.
+This along with a solid job history that does not reflect a lot of job hopping as a truck driver.

 • Working in remote areas.
 Some truck driving jobs demands working in a remote or sparsely populated area.